joelfsreis/eslint-config/README.md

 )
 ```

+## Configuration
-To configure ESLinter and Prettier you can add to your `package.json`
+To configure ESLinter and Prettier you can add to your `package.json`
 ```
 "eslintConfig": {
   "extends": "@joelfsreis",